ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 ## week 3 (project 1):

-- What's my favourite food ?
+- What's your favourite movie / TV show?
 - What languages do you speak?
 - One thing I want to learn
 - THURSDAY (only 2 questions):